 The strawberry and vanilla oat latte is a coffee and dessert in one drink.
 It’s made of real strawberry purée, vanilla flavoring, blonde espresso, and a creamy oat latte.

-If that’s not enough to convince you to try the strawberry and vanilla oat latte, you should definitely see how it looks.
-It’s one of the most festive drinks of 2025.
+If that’s not enough to convince you to try the strawberry and vanilla oat latte, you should definitely take a look at how it looks.

 11. Caramel oat milk Frappuccino